 The regions of the carapace are delimited by shallow grooves; the gastric region is mounted with a median tubercle; the cardiac region convex and mounted with a conical tubercle, which is very often bifurcated, having a small tubercle on the posterior slope of this region.
-The pseudo-rostrum composed of two small slender lobes, which are usually incurved at tip, leaving a narrow median sinus between them.
+The pseudorostrum composed of two small slender lobes, which are usually incurved at tip, leaving a narrow median sinus between them.
 The postocular constriction distinct but the neck is not very long.
 The hepatic lobe well developed, the outer margin being divided into two (sometimes three) lobules.
 There is usually a compressed low tooth in the interval between the supraocular eave and the hepatic lobe, which seems to correspond with the postocular tooth of the genus Achaeopsis.
-A few small tubercles on the lateral surface of the branchial region immediately above the base of nel runs along each posterolateral border, and is continuous with the shallow channel running inside the posterior border.
-The pterygostomian rethe cheliped.
-A shallow changion is armed with three or four tubercles which are arranged in a curved row, the posterior one or two being larger.
+A few small tubercles on the lateral surface of the branchial region immediately above the base of the cheliped.
+A shallow channel runs along each posterolateral border, and is continuous with the shallow channel running inside the posterior border.